searchhub/preDict/README.md

 ```

 *SearchHub with PreDict EE represents our commercial offering https://www.searchhub.io
-This offering is a search platform independent, AI-powered search query intelligence API containing our concept of controlled precision reduction and PreDict EE (Enterprise Edition) which is capable of handling language agnostic term decomposition
+This offering is a search platform independent, AI-powered search query intelligence API containing our concept of controlled precision reduction and PreDict EE (Enterprise Edition) which is capable of handling language agnostic term decomposition and disambiguation.